DeVaughn97/Building-C-Project/README.md

 # Building C++ Project (2022) (Mortgage Class Fix)
-Note: This Project has been updated as previously the Mortgage Class would correctly display Mortgage Class schedule or display remaining loan correctly which is now fixed.
+Note: This Project has been updated as previously the Mortgage Class wouldn't correctly display Mortgage Class schedule or display remaining loan correctly which is now fixed.

 Fix Development Time: 1 Day
 Project Description: This project is was for refining standard C++ Object Oriented Programming skills at the business level with referenced implementation of rare C++ code